IBEW Local 134’s newly remodeled union hall shows the pride the union has in the community and the membership.

-Lonnie Stephenson, IBEW International President, “Local 134 in Chicago recently purchased this property and remodeled it.
+Lonnie Stephenson, IBEW International President, said, “Local 134 in Chicago recently purchased this property and remodeled it.
 It’s good for the local union and great for the community.”

-Lonnie Stephenson, IBEW International President, “It’s very fitting they dedicated the hall in Terry’s honor and opened it up to the community.
+Lonnie Stephenson, IBEW International President, said, “It’s very fitting they dedicated the hall in Terry’s honor and opened it up to the community.
 He was a person trying to reach out to everyone.”

 The dedication was held on Memorial Day as a chance to honor the fallen brothers and sisters from Local 134.

-Don Finn, Business Manager, IBEW Local 134, “We thought it was necessary for their families to get a special day of recognition and have that union hall named after them.”
+Don Finn, Business Manager, IBEW Local 134, said, “We thought it was necessary for their families to get a special day of recognition and have that union hall named after them.”

-Briana Beno, Daughter of the late Gary Beno, “It’s so heartwarming because 134 was there through the initial process.
+Briana Beno, Daughter of the late Gary Beno, said, “It’s so heartwarming because 134 was there through the initial process.
 It’s just a community, and it really is the brotherhood.
 It’s nice to know after all this time the IBEW is still thinking about us.”

 The new campus of Local 134 embodies everything that the IBEW stands for.
 Pride in its members, the work, and the community.

-Don Finn, Business Manager, IBEW Local 134, “I’m proud as a peacock of the Terry Allen Community Center.
+Don Finn, Business Manager, IBEW Local 134, said, “I’m proud as a peacock of the Terry Allen Community Center.
 I’m proudest of the union hall.
 People are in awe of what organized labor has done and what Local 134 has done.”